albar-hossain/albar-hossain/README.md

 # 💫 About Me:
-🔭 I’m currently working on becoming a full fledged backend developer<br>🌱 I’m currently learning ASP .NET<br>⚡ I'm passionate about Cyber Security
+🔭 I’m currently working on becoming a Cyber Security Specialist<br>🌱 I’m currently learning for CCNA Exam<br>⚡ I'm passionate about Cyber Security

 ## 🌐 Socials: